 Until next time….73’s

-Net Control Operators have been set for the next 4 weeks.
+Net Control operators have been set for the next four weeks.
 To view the NCO’s click here.

 Mike Newman mentioned Club officer’s positions for 2015, will be discussed at the next meeting.
 Those interested in serving their Club, should consider these positions.
 Plus, it’s fun to give back to such a great hobby as Amateur Radio!
 The Christmas Dinner will be held at Casa Mexicana, December 8 at 6pm.
 Bring your appetites for some great Mexican food.
 Gene N4FZ

 Here is a video on how to set up LOTW that was from Ham Nation ep.
 167. This is part 1 of 2.

 We had a full house last night at the PARA meeting, with 23 in attendance, a fine looking bunch, HI.
 PARA President Mike Newman mentioned that the NWS Open House is coming up in two weeks, The NWS Open House website link is: http://www.crh.noaa.gov/news/display_cmsstory.php?wfo=pah&storyid=103700&source=0

 .
 Looks like a great opportunity for Amateurs and the Community to rub elbows, and learn about our regional NWS site, near Barkley Regional Airport.
 Jeff Weilgos, KB9BVL is a contact person for more information on volunteering for the event.

 , has some radio equipment, an Icom IC706MKII HF transceiver, a Mosley HF beam antenna and 45′ crank up tower for sale.
 Give George a call if you are interested in any those items.